0-st/DeaDBeeF2000/README.md

 The foobar2000 equalizer settings made by [Sjeng] converted for use with [DeaDBeeF].

-Feel free to share these eq settings with your friends.
+Feel free to share these eq presets with your friends.

 You can find the original source [here] [1].